simongt/tower-of-hanoi/README.md

 4. Implement an AI logic component. ***Post-MVP***
    * Compare algorithms for any number of disks.
-      * Design iterative algorithm.
+      * Design iterative solution.
-      * Design recursive algorithm.
+      * Design recursive solution.
    * Implement feature where user can click a button at any point of the game and step through the solution. ***Post-MVP***
    * Implement feature where user can click a button at any point of the game and animate the remaining portion of the solution. ***Post-MVP***